PoyBoi/AynAssg/path.md

     - [ ] Show the prompt, the neg prompt, the seed, cfg scale
     - [ ] Load the above details into the pictures (check civit.ai)
 15. [ ] Show save location
-    - [ ] Make a saves folder logic, check for exist, otherwise no
+    - [ ] Make a save folder logic, checks for exist
+16. [ ] Try adding a progress loading bar